Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Introduction

-To this end, we present Clarifying Ambiguous Natural Questions (\textsc{CAmbigNQ}). \textsc{CAmbigNQ} is a dataset consisting of 5,654 AQs from \textsc{AmbigNQ}~\cite{min-etal-2020-ambigqa}, each accompanied by relevant passages, possible answers, and a newly created CQ.
+To support research on CQ-based approaches to handle AQs in ODQA, we present Clarifying Ambiguous Natural Questions (\textsc{CAmbigNQ}). \textsc{CAmbigNQ} is a dataset consisting of 5,653 AQs from \textsc{AmbigNQ}~\cite{min-etal-2020-ambigqa}, each accompanied by relevant passages, possible answers, and a newly created CQ.
 The CQs were first generated using InstructGPT~\cite{Ouyang2022TrainingLM} through in-context few-shot learning, then manually vetted and edited as necessary by human editors.
 Such human-machine collaboration for constructing corpora has been shown to significantly reduce the time and the cost from fully manual approaches~\cite{Wang2021WantTR, Wu2021ASO}.

-We also define a pipeline of three tasks to handle AQs in ODQA---ambiguity detection, CQ generation, and clarification-based QA---and design appropriate evaluation metrics.
-In the experiments, we achieve 61.3 F1 on ambiguity detection and 40.5 F1 on clarification-based QA, forming strong baselines for future work.
-We also find that running the QA model after generating the CQ and eliciting a response leads to the best performance in the end-to-end experiment.
+We also define a pipeline of three tasks to handle AQs in ODQA---(1) ambiguity detection, (2) clarification question generation, and (3) clarification-based QA.
+In the process, we adopt or design appropriate evaluation metrics to facilitate sound research.
+The experiments show that though they were shown to be helpful for generating DQs, predicted answers for AQ do not help improve the CQ-based approach overall.
+Lastly, we achieve F1 of 61.3, 25.1, and 40.5 on the three tasks, demonstrating the need for further improvements while providing competitive baselines for future work.\footnote{The data and code will be available at \url{https://github.com/DongryeolLee96/AskCQ}}

-Our main contributions are threefold: \begin{itemize} \item We propose to use clarification questions as a practical means to handle ambiguous questions in ODQA. \item We present \textsc{CAmbigNQ}, a dataset to support clarification question generation for ODQA.
-It was built efficiently by leveraging a well-curated resource, \textsc{AmbigNQ}, as well as the power of InstructGPT and human editors.
+Our main contributions are threefold: \begin{itemize} \item We propose to use CQs as a practical means to handle AQs in ODQA.
+Consistent with the findings by ~\citet{zamani2020generating}, our human preference test shows that \textit{the use of CQ is preferred over that of DQs }(Section \ref{sec:preference}). \item We present \textsc{CAmbigNQ}, a dataset to support CQ-based handling of AQs in ODQA.
+It was built efficiently by leveraging a well-curated resource, \textsc{AmbigNQ}, as well as the power of InstructGPT and human editors (Section \ref{sec:dataset}). \item We define a pipeline of tasks and appropriate evaluation metrics for handling AQs in ODQA (Section \ref{sec:task}).

-\item We define a pipeline of tasks for handling ambiguity in ODQA, design appropriate evaluation metrics, and provide competitive baselines.
+The experiments show that though they were shown to be helpful for generating DQs, \textit{predicted answers for AQ do not help improve the CQ-based approach overall} (Section \ref{sec:experiments}).

 \end{itemize}